dry ice slab with blue background

 Credit: Envato Elements/ vsoldatov7

-Gel packs and dry ice packs are fantastic replacements for dry ice when shipping frozen food.
-These reusable packs are filled with a special material that can be frozen to a very low temperature.
-They remain flexible when frozen and provide an excellent way to keep your refrigerated and frozen foods at the right temperature.
-Additionally, they are great options if you want to ship frozen food cheaply.
+Gel packs and dry ice packs are great alternatives to dry ice for shipping frozen food.
+These reusable packs are filled with a special material that freezes to a very low temperature. hey stay flexible when frozen and are perfect for keeping your refrigerated and frozen foods cold.
+Also, they're great options if you want to ship frozen food cheaply.

 To prepare your ice packs for shipping, freeze them for 24-48 hours.
-Line the bottom of your insulated box with the packs, place the frozen food on top, and then add more packs.
-Make sure the food is fully surrounded.
+Line the bottom of your insulated box with the packs, then add the frozen food on top, and finally, add more packs to make sure everything is fully surrounded.

 Step 3: Use Bubble Wrap and Packing Peanuts for Extra Insulation